senjuns/senjuns/wiki/BEST_PRACTICES.md

 VS Code has troubles to associate those multiple tsconfig files in root and subprojects like landingpage and dashboard.
 Therefore use [multi-root-workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) to setup sub ts projects like landingpage and dashboard

-## GitHub Issues
+## GitHub

+In this section you will find related thinks to GitHub

+### Issue Types

 We will leverage GitHub Issues <https://github.com/senjun-teams/senjun-teams/issues> for tracking working on features, bugs or refactoring tasks.
 So if you want to update Code an issue for it should exist!

-### Issue Types

 Issue types have a related issue label to mark them as such.

 #### Feature